eXascaleInfolab/seer/README.md

 ###  Timescaledb
-In the docker compose file make sure the datasets volume is mapped to the volume where the dataset is.
+In the docker compose file make sure the datasets volume is mapped to the volume where the dataset is located.

 ```shell
 dataset='d1'